frabjous/knap/README.md

-textopdf            uses pdflatex for processing and sioyek for viewing/refreshing mdtohtml (default)  uses pandoc for processing and falkon for viewing mdtopdf             uses pandoc for processing and sioyek for viewing htmltohtml          "touch %outputfile%" for processing; falkon for viewing
+textopdf            uses pdflatex for processing and sioyek for viewing/refreshing mdtohtml (default)  uses pandoc for processing and falkon for viewing mdtopdf             uses pandoc for processing and sioyek for viewing htmltohtml          "none" for processing; falkon for viewing
 ```

 The precise values are listed below, here using the lua syntax (though the syntax for vimscript is quite close).
 You are, however, expected and encouraged to create your own, but comparison with the precise default values may be of some use: